 - One disabled toilet is fitted with a hoist.

-Individual guided tours for the disabled are operated on non-matchdays on Thursdays and Sundays at 14.00 CET.
-Available dates can be found on the Allianz Arena website.
-This offer is open to groups on all non-matchdays.
+Individual and for groups guided tours for the disabled are operated on non-matchdays.
+Available dates can be found here.
 Guided tours for individuals and groups must be booked in advance.